 While it’s always great to pore over the best celebrity engagement rings for inspiration, dropping millions of pounds isn’t exactly a reality for many of us.
 Fear not, though, as we’re here to help.
-We’ve compiled as many different engagement ring price suggestions as we could and laid them all out for you so it’s easy to navigate and understand.
+We’ve compiled as many different engagement-ring price suggestions as we could and laid them all out for you so it’s easy to navigate and understand.
+We also got some up-to-date information from jeweller Michelle Oh, who spoke to us about the more modern rules.
 Both you and your significant other will thank us if and when it’s ever the time to bite the platinum, gold or silver bullet.

-Keep scrolling for the five rules on how much to spend on an engagement ring, and shop some of our favourite pieces too.
+Keep scrolling for the seven rules on how much to spend on an engagement ring, and shop some of our favourite pieces.

 Rule #1: Three Months' Salary

 According to an expert-fuelled report on Brides.com, the purchaser should spend about three full months’ salary on the ring.
-This is more a rule of thumb, however, and if the person buying the ring is “heavily in debt or concerned about job security,” he or she might want to scale back a bit.
+This is more a rule of thumb, however, and if the person buying the ring is “heavily in debt or concerned about job security,” they might want to scale back a bit.

 Rule #2: One Month's Salary

 You may have heard the more prevalent rule of thumb that a person should spend about a months’ salary on the ring—and you have diamond manufacturer De Beers to thank for that little wisdom nugget.
-Back in America’s Depression Era, De Beers started running an ad campaign suggesting that men spend one months’ salary on the ring to save money, and the idea stuck.
+Back in America’s Great Depression, De Beers started running an ad campaign suggesting that men spend one months’ salary on the ring to save money, and the idea stuck.